15 Fabulous Eco-Friendly Places to Stay

 Upper Barn, West Sussex

-This should do nicely if you're looking for an eco-friendly self-catering holiday property in the South Downs National Park – situated in a uniquely beautiful position bang on the long-distance South Downs Way not far from Arundel, and with splendid views over the Arun Valley.
+This should do nicely if you're looking for an eco-friendly self-catering holiday property in Sussex's South Downs National Park – situated in a uniquely beautiful position bang on the long-distance South Downs Way not far from Arundel, and with splendid views over the Arun Valley.
 This glorious rural bolthole for 2–4 people has been sensitively converted from its original purpose as a sheepfold and is now almost entirely self-sustainable, with solar panels for lighting and hot water, a Biomass boiler for heat and its own on-site sewerage system.
 Not only that – the nearby village of Amberley has its own train station, just a 10-minute walk away, so you can also get here easily on public transport.

 Bethnal & Bec, Hertfordshire